The Red and the White: Reception

 The film was not well received in the Soviet Union, where it was first re-edited to put a more heroic spin on the war for its premiere.
 The film had a theatrical release in the USSR November 7, 1967, with a circulation of 112 film copies.
-The picture was watched by 2,6 million viewers.
+The picture was watched by 2.6 million viewers.
 In Hungary and the West it was favourably received and it had a theatrical release in many countries (opening in the United States on 20 September 1968).
 It remains one of Jancsó's most widely seen and admired films, although audiences often find it exceedingly difficult to follow.
 The film's difficulty stems from its lack of central characters and defiant rejection of war film conventions: for example, key moments of action, such as the deaths of certain characters are sometimes shot with a long lens from a distance rather than in close-up, making it unclear what has happened or to whom it has happened.
 Supporters of the film point out that the hard-to-follow plot merely reflects the confused and meaningless nature of war itself and that Jancsó's aim is to prevent us from emotionally identifying with any one side in the battle of ideologies.
 For this reason, detractors (and even supporters) often find the film to be "cold" and "mechanical".
 However, the film's defenders contrast this approach with more conventional anti-war films, which often paradoxically adopt the same visual language and narrative conventions as heroic war films.

-More universally appreciated, however, is the film's dramatic use of black-and-white Cinemascope, with stylized compositions and elegant camera movements, shot by cinematographer Tamás Somló.
+More universally appreciated, however, is the film's dramatic use of black-and-white anamorphic widescreen, with stylized compositions and elegant camera movements, shot by cinematographer Tamás Somló.
 In this The Red and the White looks forward to later Jancsó films such as Red Psalm (Még kér a nép, 1971) in which the visual language developed by dramatically increasing the shot length, using even more "balletic" camera movements and further stylizing the visual composition to the point of overt symbolism.